 A crisp, lightly starched, freshly pressed shirt may not be the centerpiece of a particularly stunning ensemble.
 But a wrinkled, crumpled, ragged shirt can make an otherwise dapper outfit look like a paint-plastered pair of overalls.
-With most clothes, ironing makes a world a difference.
+With most clothes, ironing makes a world of difference.

-Take a few articles of clothing, preferably of the lighter variety (dress-shirt or t-shirts), three or four ice cubes, and toss them in your dryer.
+Take a few articles of clothing—preferably of the lighter variety (dress-shirt or t-shirts)—and four or five ice cubes.
+Toss them in your dryer.
 (This can be done with a pair of pants and a shirt, but don’t go overboard with the heavier clothing and do not load the dryer to capacity.)
-Close it shut and crank it the highest heat setting.
-(Just be sure to brush up on these ways not to ruin your clothes in the laundry first.)
+Close it shut and crank it to the highest heat setting.
+Now, let the dryer run its course for about ten to 15 minutes.
+“This works as a great alternative to ironing a shirt, as the ice cube creates a steam within the dryer that helps remove the wrinkles from the clothing,” explains Susan Harris, the owner of Rooted Mama Health.

-Now, let the dryer run its course for about 10 or so minutes.
-In that time, the blasting heat will melt the ice cubes and then evaporate the water, turning your dryer into a steamer—and your wrinkled shirt into something that resembles one fresh from the cleaners.
+How does this work?
+Well, the blasting heat will melt the ice cubes and then evaporate the water, turning your dryer into a steamer—and your wrinkled shirt into something that resembles one fresh from the cleaners.
+Just be sure to brush up on these ways not to ruin your clothes in the laundry first.